 Why Expats Going to Russia need International Health Insurance?

-For expats planning to work and live in Russia, it is strongly recommended for them to obtain comprehensive international health insurance before departure.
+For expats planning to work and live in Russia, it is strongly recommended for them to obtain comprehensive international or European health insurance before departure.
 The standard of public healthcare facilities is lower than that in western countries and are not used by most expats.
 Private medical clinics are usually very expensive in Russia, especially those of western-style, and it is usually required to prepay the cost before receiving medical treatment.

-Furthermore, it is a legal requirement to have a health insurance policy if an expat intended to obtain residency in Russia.
+Furthermore, it is a legal requirement to have an European health insurance policy if an expat intended to obtain residency in Russia.
 Though Russia has a reciprocal healthcare agreement between some countries, many of the medical professionals in the Russian public system don’t speak English.
 Most expats will search out private clinics with international medical staff and equipment.
 Some of them may choose to travel outside of Russia for specialist medical care.

 With a comprehensive expat health insurance plan, you are covered for medical expenses, hospitalization and treatments, medicines and emergency evacuations – which are all you need to stay in Russia.
 If you are traveling to Russia, then travel medical insurance for up to one year is very suitable for you.
 If you are planning to reside in Russia, it is critical that you purchase an international health insurance plan that will not only cover you in Russia but globally as well.